- How do I say CPHRTM?

 - Submit a completed experience assessment which has been validated by your employer

-What is the cost to obtain the CPHRTM designation?
+What is the cost to obtain the CPHR designation?

-All CPHRTM fees and dues listed below are in addition to Annual Member Dues.
+All CPHR fees and dues listed below are in addition to Annual Member Dues.
 Fees and dues are subject to applicable taxes according to the member’s province of residence.
 In BC and YT, all fees and dues are subject to 5% GST.

 |CPHR Application Fee||$60|